(Download Adobe Acrobat Reader to view or print PDF)

 There are seven training sessions, which includes an Orientation and the Annual Parent Seminar.
 Parent Training Academies are held at 7:00 p.m. at various locations.
 If you are interested in attending these informative workshops contact the Title I Parent Engagement Program at 754-321-1410.

 MONITOR YOUR CHILD'S PROGRESS

 - Pinnacle - Pinnacle allows parents to view their student's grades and attendance.
-You must be registered to access.
+You must be registered to access it.
 You will be re-directed to the School Board’s Active Directory login page.
-Use your child’s Active Directory userid and password to login.
+Use your child’s Active Directory user id and password to log in.

-- Virtual Counselor - Virtual Counselor provides parents, students and District personnel access to attendance, grades, test scores, and other pertinent information needed to help students achieve.
+- Virtual Counselor - Virtual Counselor provides parents, students, and district personnel with access to attendance, grades, test scores, and other pertinent information needed to help students achieve.